 WORLD Channel will mark the 30th anniversary of the Americans with Disabilities Act this July with feature films and online events that highlight inclusive and diverse programming about people with intellectual and physical disabilities.
+Having a disability shouldn’t mean that people should be looked at differently, they want to be treated like everyone else and have the necessary help for everyday life.
+For some, their disability is long-term and they have to find ways on dealing with it daily, searching for long-term disability insurance information can help them know their rights and have a clearer understanding of what can happen.

 In addition to programming, WORLD Channel is partnering with public media’s Move to Include initiative, funded by the Corporation for Public Broadcasting.
 Move to Include brings together compelling content and live engagement events to encourage dialogue about disability issues.
 The initiative was originally developed by WXXI and the Golisano Foundation in Rochester, New York.
 Led by WXXI, the national initiative includes WFYI in Indianapolis, Oregon Public Broadcasting, WGCU in Southwest Florida, WCNY Syracuse and Iowa PBS.